dvgica/managerial/README.md

 ### Installation

 Managerial is available for Scala 2.12, 2.13, and 3.0.

+NOTE: publishing is WIP, and artifacts are not available yet!

 Add the following dependency description to your build.sbt:

 `"codes.dvg" %% "managerial" % "0.1.0"`